raul23/organize-ebooks/README.rst

   skipped (e.g. the file is an image) or failed (e.g. corrupted file).
 - The choices for ``--ocr`` are {always, true, false}

-  - 'always': If the converson to text was successful but no ISBNs were found, then OCR is run on the document.
+  - 'always': If the conversion to text was successful but no ISBNs were found, then OCR is run on the document.
 Also, if the conversion failed (e.g. its content is empty or doesn't contain any text), then OCR is applied to the document.
   - 'true': OCR is applied to the document only if the conversion to text failed.
   - 'false': No OCR is applied after the conversion to text.